r0mainK/advent/README.md

 ## Description

-This repository contains polished Python scripts which solve the [Advent of Code](https://adventofcode.com/).
-As 2019 is the first year I participate, it's the only year for now.
+This repository contains polished Python scripts which solve the [Advent of Code](https://adventofcode.com/). ~As 2019 is the first year I participate, it's the only year for now.~ YEAR 2 BOY !
 I try not to comment anything when I code and instead use clear naming and typing, but comments will be added if something is not clear (e.g. math).

 ## Usage